Lazard Asset Management LLC Makes New $1.14 Million Investment in Sabre Co. (NASDAQ:SABR)

 Sabre (NASDAQ:SABR) last posted its quarterly earnings data on Monday, February 15th.
 The information technology services provider reported ($0.77) EPS for the quarter, missing the consensus estimate of ($0.66) by ($0.11).
 Sabre had a negative return on equity of 105.75% and a negative net margin of 48.78%.
 On average, equities research analysts expect that Sabre Co. will post -3.19 earnings per share for the current fiscal year.

 Several research analysts have recently commented on the company.
-Morgan Stanley downgraded Sabre from an “overweight” rating to an “equal weight” rating and lifted their price objective for the stock from $14.00 to $18.00 in a report on Tuesday.
-Mizuho raised Sabre from an “underperform” rating to a “neutral” rating and boosted their price target for the stock from $5.00 to $11.00 in a research report on Wednesday, December 16th.
-Deutsche Bank Aktiengesellschaft upgraded shares of Sabre from a “hold” rating to a “buy” rating and set a $17.00 target price for the company in a research note on Thursday, February 25th.
-Finally, Zacks Investment Research upgraded shares of Sabre from a “sell” rating to a “hold” rating and set a $13.00 target price for the company in a research note on Thursday, January 14th.
+Mizuho upgraded Sabre from an “underperform” rating to a “neutral” rating and lifted their price objective for the stock from $5.00 to $11.00 in a report on Wednesday, December 16th.
+Deutsche Bank Aktiengesellschaft raised Sabre from a “hold” rating to a “buy” rating and set a $17.00 price target on the stock in a research report on Thursday, February 25th.
+Zacks Investment Research upgraded shares of Sabre from a “sell” rating to a “hold” rating and set a $13.00 target price for the company in a research note on Thursday, January 14th.
+Finally, Morgan Stanley lowered shares of Sabre from an “overweight” rating to an “equal weight” rating and boosted their target price for the company from $14.00 to $18.00 in a research note on Tuesday.
 Five research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company’s stock.
 The stock presently has a consensus rating of “Hold” and a consensus price target of $12.83.

 Sabre Profile